 Don't miss the flowering period and the lavender festivities!
 To see the fields in bloom, plan a stay between June 15 and the end of July.
 Flowering extends until the end of August, but the lavender is harvested from the second half of July.

 The “lavender month”

-Le Lavender Parade takes place on the first weekend of August during which, since 1939, the city has put on its costume of light and takes visitors and Dignois to the land of scents and dreams with its parades of decorated floats, its musical groups and its big carnival.
+Le Corso de la lavande takes place on the first weekend of August during which, since 1939, the city has put on its costume of light and takes visitors and Dignois to the land of scents and dreams with its parades of decorated floats, its musical groups and its big carnival.

-The Lavender Fair, meanwhile, occupies the main square of Digne les Bains at the end of August.
+As for The Lavender Fair, it occupies the main square of Digne les Bains at the end of August.
 You will find there all the products resulting from the cultivation of lavender, lavender essence, soaps, honey… This fair has been organized since the 1920s.
-It then came to close the cutting period.
+It used to close the cutting period.
 It was originally a fair for samples of lavender essence in order to make its properties known to the greatest perfumers.
 Over the years, the Lavender Fair has become a very popular place where perfumers and individuals meet to buy other products from the lower Alps from local production (honey, syrups, soaps, cakes, etc.).